-AVS Car Security is part of Manta Electronics (Manta).
-Manta does not represent that the products it sells may not be compromised or circumvented; that the products will prevent personal injury or property loss; or that the products will in all cases provide adequate warning or protection.
+AVS Car Security is part of Import Distribution Limited (IDL).
+IDL does not represent that the products it sells may not be compromised or circumvented; that the products will prevent personal injury or property loss; or that the products will in all cases provide adequate warning or protection.
 A properly installed and maintained security system may only reduce the risk of a theft, break and enter or otherwise, but it is not insurance or guarantee that such will not occur or that there will be no personal injury or property loss as a result, nor with GPS systems is tracking guaranteed.
-Consequently Manta shall have no liability for any personal injury, property damage or other loss based on a claim the product failed to give any warning or prevent loss.
+Consequently IDL shall have no liability for any personal injury, property damage or other loss based on a claim the product failed to give any warning or prevent loss.

 Any security system is subject to compromise or failure for a variety of reasons.
 For example: